Rahul-Gothwal/Image-processing-using-python/README.md

 # Image processing using python
 Different Image processing tools, tricks and techniques in pyton to learn image processing for better models containing image process and computer vision techniques.
-This repo is designed for beginners to learn basics of IMP who has a little pripor knowledge of python.
+This repo is designed for beginners to learn basics of IMP who has a little pior knowledge of python.

 ## Tools and Libraries used